Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives like 'get_column_statistics' or 'profile_data'.
-There is no mention of prerequisites, exclusions, or specific contexts for application.
+No guidance is provided on when to use this tool versus alternatives like 'get_column_statistics' or other analysis tools.
+The description gives no context for selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.